-Below you can find a table with the full fixtures list for the 2022 6 Nations.
-If you are considering placing any type of wager on the 2022 6 Nations, pay attention to this table and note down any matches that pique your interest and that you are interested in doing some online rugby betting on.
+Below you can find a table with the full fixtures list for the 2023 6 Nations.
+If you are considering 2023 6 Nations betting, then pay attention to this table and note down any matches that pique your interest and that you are interested in doing some online rugby betting on.

 Bet on the 2023 Rugby World Cup